CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/14/labintro-04.md

    - Dedicated SQL Pool
    - Event hub namespace

-1. **Tools included:** *PowerBI Desktop* which is required in Module 16 is already installed in the VM.

 1. Click on **Next** from the bottom right corner and follow the instructions to perform the lab.

 ## **Modules Included**